Skip to main content

 If you are seeking a reliable U.S. patent law firm that is accessible, effective and efficient, please give us the opportunity to introduce ourselves.
 Since 1993, we have provided U.S. intellectual property law services for clients throughout the U.S. and abroad, including patent and trademark prosecution and licensing, and IP portfolio management.

-At Maine Cernota & Rardin, we have a New England Attitude about cost, quality, client relationships, and great service.
+At Maine Cernota & Curran, we have a New England Attitude about cost, quality, client relationships, and great service.
 Call us at (603) 886-6100.